 Equipped with boundless choices and little incentive to stay loyal, today’s customers are finding it easier than ever to switch brands until they find an experience that matches their expectations.
-The numbers don’t lie: 57% of customers have stopped buying from a brand because a competitor provided a better experience, which is costing businesses more than $75 billion a year.
+Get this: 57% of customers have stopped buying from a brand because a competitor provided a better experience, which is costing businesses more than $75 billion a year.
 Those looking to stand out in a highly-competitive market must provide nothing less than superior customer experiences.
 With that being said, we’ve discovered 5 customer experience mistakes that your business can no longer afford to make.

 CX Mistake #1: A Lack of Data-Driven Decisions